replicatedhq/replicated-field-labs/instruqt/protecting-your-assets/01-the-replicated-license/assignment.md

 The customer license is defined in a format that's easy both to read and to parse.
-A basic license is in the file `Geeglo.yaml` that you can open in the edit showing in the "License File" tab.
+A basic license is in the file `Geeglo.yaml` that you can open in the editor showing in the "License File" tab.
 You'll notice that it's a YAML formatted file with the same structure as a Kubernetes object.
 The object is interpreted by the Replicated Platform components rather than the Kubernetes cluster to avoid needing any special permissions.